Geek-a-Byte/Geek-a-Byte/README.md

 ### Hi, I am Nazia Shehnaz.
+Currently a 3rd year UG at MIST,CSE.

-> *I am currently a 3rd year Undergraduate Student at MIST,CSE.
-My future dream goal is to be a passionate software developer and I love project based learning a lot*
+> _"Being yourself, Believing in yourself, Being ambitious" - these all are "choices" you need to remember and cherish the rest of your life.
+You will meet various people in your day to day life, their personality/story may/mayn't reshape yours, but definitely will motivate/demotivate you to change, but only you decide whom to follow.
+Just never ever let the "human" die in yourself, be humble, be strong, be courageous, and do not change your whole self for anybody.
+Fear/shyness wouldn't do any good to you.
+SO LIVE EVERY DAY WITH A SMILE OF CONFIDENCE :D._

 ### My field of interest includes: